 Baby Doll Face Pomeranians have a defined stop and best conform to the breed standard.
 They have V-shaped muzzles that give them a foxy appearance.

-Their muzzle to skull ratio often lies around 1:2, which is the ideal.
+Their muzzle-to-skull ratio often lies around 1:2, which is ideal.

 Size: How big does a Pomeranian dog get?